 You can share custom geoprocessing tools you create from ModelBuilder models or Python scripts to your ArcGIS Enterprise portal.
 Unlike a tool shared with a geoprocessing package, a web tool is hosted on—and runs in—your portal server or a server federated with your portal.
-You can access web tools in ArcGIS Pro and Map Viewer Classic, as well as custom web apps such as apps built with ArcGIS Web AppBuilder.
+You can access web tools in ArcGIS Pro and Map Viewer, as well as custom web apps such as those built with ArcGIS Web AppBuilder.

 In this tutorial, you'll share a model tool as a web tool.
 The tool has already been created.
 First, you'll run the tool locally in an ArcGIS Pro project to ensure that it runs successfully.
 Then you'll share it as a web tool and run it in your portal from ArcGIS Pro.